brettwooldridge/SansOrm/README.md

 * Lazily retrieve anything for you
 * Page data for you

 These things that SansOrm will _never_ do are better and more efficiently performed by _you_.
-SansOrm will _help_ you do them simply, but there is no magic under the covers.
+SansOrm will _help_ you do them simply, but there isn't much magic under the covers.

 ### SqlClosure

-We'll work from simle to complex.
+We'll work from simple to complex.
 In the first examples, the savings in code will not seem that great, but as we go through the examples you'll notice the code using SansOrm vs. pure Java/JDBC gets gets more and more compact.

 SansOrm provides you with two important classes.
 Let's look at the first, which has nothing to do with Java objects or persistence.
 This class just makes your life easier when writing raw SQL (JDBC).
 It is called _SqlClosure_.

 Typical Java pure JDBC with correct resource cleanup:
 ```Java